WillTheFarmer/apache-logs-to-mysql/.github/README.md

 ```
 /home/will/apacheLogs/
 ```
-Below is settings.env with default settings for running on my Windows 11 Pro workstation.
+Below is settings.env with default settings for running on Windows 11 Pro workstation.
+Make sure the correct logFormats are in correct logFormat folders.
+The application does not currently detect logFormats.
+Data will not be imported properly if folder settings are not correct.
 ### 4. Settings.env Variables
 ```
 MYSQL_HOST=localhost